ene-h/Ken3S/src/site/notes/Matchups/Necro.md

 - Has a lot of bad hitboxes, so make sure to buffer double [[General stuff/Terminology#Quarter Circle\|QCF]] after crouch / stand MP in case you stuff something
 - You can cross though his quick-stand with a dash
 - After Necro throws you in the corner and juggles with MP, if he dashes you can LP DP, it's fake
-- If you block denji, you can mash sweep while holding down-back, it will punish no matter how many hits the denji will do
+- If you block denji, you can mash sweep while holding down-back, it will (usually) punish no matter how many hits the denji will do
-- Try to learn to tell the difference between LP and MP tornado, MP tornado can get punished with SA3 and usually with LP DP aswell
+- Try to learn to tell the difference between LP and MP tornado, MP tornado can get punished with SA3 and usually with LP DP as well
 - You can try [[General stuff/Terminology#Cancel buffering\|cancel buffering]] crouch HP xx SA3 to stuff Necro's normals, but it's easily [[General stuff/Terminology#Whiff punish\|whiff punish]]ed with super

 > [!danger]- Raw SA3 punish